A resource theoretical unification of Mpemba effects: classical and quantum: Non-Thermal Mpemba Effect and the Resource Theory of non-stationarity

 As an example, we consider an all-to-all spin model, akin to laser-driven interacting ensembles of Rydberg atoms~\cite{Bloch2008, Wang2024, Lee2012, Kshetrimayum2017}, to demonstrate the Mpemba effect in an open quantum system with a nonthermal fixed point.
 This model has been studied in the context of the quantum Mpemba effect in~\cite{Carollo2021}.
 In adopting their description, we model $N_s$ atoms as two-level systems, described collectively with the spin operators $\hat{S}_\alpha$ and total angular momentum $j^2$.
 For simplicity, we consider the symmetry sector, for which $j^2 = N_s(N_s+2)/4$.
 Its basis is formed by the eigenstates of the $\hat{S}_z$ operator, $\hat{S}_z \ket{m} = m \ket{m}$, with $m$ running from $m=-N_s/2$ to $m=N_s/2$.
 The Hamiltonian is given by

 Here, $\hat{S}_{-} = \hat{S}_{x} - i \hat{S}_{y}$, $\Omega$ is the Rabi frequency, $\Delta$ is the laser detuning from the atomic frequency, and $V$ denotes the strength of the all-to-all interactions.
-We choose initial states $\hat{\rho}_1$ and $\hat{\rho}_2$ such that $S(\hat\rho_2\| \hat{\pi})>S(\hat\rho_1\| \hat{\pi})$.
-As the states evolve under the dynamics generated by the Lindblad master equation specified by the Hamiltonian and jump operator in \cref{eq: all:to:all:model}, we observe a Mpemba effect \bluestar in the relative entropy with respect to $\hat \pi$, serving as a monotone for the resource of non-stationarity, shown in \cref{fig:alltoall:model}.
+We choose initial states $\hat{\rho}_1$ and $\hat{\rho}_2$ such that $S(\hat\rho_2\,\|\, \hat{\pi})>S(\hat\rho_1\,\|\, \hat{\pi})$.
+As the states evolve under the dynamics generated by the Lindblad master equation specified by the Hamiltonian and jump operator in \cref{eq: all:to:all:model}, we observe a Mpemba effect \bluestar in the relative entropy with respect to $\hat \pi$, serving as a monotone for the resource of non-stationarity, shown in \cref{fig:alltoall:model}. {Finally, we note that the resource of non-stationarity and its associated monotone may also be relevant for certain classical systems.
+In particular, granular gases have been shown to exhibit Mpemba effects, e.g. Refs.~\cite{Lasanta2017, Biswas2020, Teza2025}.
+In regimes where the single particle dynamics are approximately linear and admit a unique steady state, such systems could potentially be described within a similar framework, with the Kullback-Leibler divergence serving as the non-stationarity monotone.
+While extending this perspective to more complex or strongly nonlinear granular gases may not be straightforward, these systems offer an interesting direction for future investigations of Mpemba effects in classical settings.}